CloudLabs-Samples/EduLabs/Cyber-Security/NDR/lab.md

     set RHOST <Metasploitable_IP>
     exploit
     ```
+    This configures the selected exploit against the Metasploitable VM and attempts to execute it.

-4. Verify Access: Interact with the session created after exploitation.
+5. Verify Access: After successfully exploiting, interact with the session created to confirm access to Metasploitable.

+   Note: This step verifies that the exploit worked and that you have control over the Metasploitable VM

 **Activity 3: Post-Exploitation Actions**